Sushi Bake Recipe

 • 4 stalks asparagus blanched in boiling water for about 3 minutes, chopped into about 1 inch pieces

-• 2 tbsp unagi sushi sauce drizzled (or eel sauce)
+• 2 tablespoons unagi sushi sauce drizzled (or eel sauce)

-• 2 scallions white and green parts, diced
+• 2 medium scallions white and green parts, diced

 • 1 large avocado diced